 The Entity Identification Number (EIN) is the entity’s unique identifier for the purpose of CESRA reporting.

 As confirmed by the Ministry of Finance, the TIN and EIN are synonymous and can be used for the same purposes.

-The estimate turnaround for the Ministry of Finance EIN approval is of (10) business days.
+The estimated turnaround for the Ministry of Finance EIN approval is (10) business days.

-Once the EIN is approved by the Ministry of Finance, the entity will be enabled in the portal to proceed with the CESRA Filing Part I.
+Once the EIN number Bahamas is approved by the Ministry of Finance, the entity will be enabled in the portal to proceed with the CESRA Filing Part I.